cs7org/i7-https-tutorial/README.md

  - General: `ANY IPv4`, `Port 443`, `Secure Yes`
  - SSL: Path to private key and certificate, `Chained Certificate Yes` for Let's Encrypt certificates

+Copy the `html` files from this repository to the OpenLiteSpeed webserver (e.g., `/usr/local/lsws/Example/html`).

 ## Test with your Browser
 For example with Google Chrome: